mcollina/node-eps/XXX-asyncwrap-api.md

 and resource tracking.
 The public API is now exposed as `'async_hooks'`.

-It must be clarified that the `AsyncHook` API is not meant to abstract away Node's implementation details, and is in fact intentional.
+It must be clarified that the `AsyncHook` API is not meant to abstract away Node's implementation details.
 Observing how operations are performed, not simply how they appear to perform from the public API, is a key point in its usability.
 For a real world example, a user was having difficulty figuring out why their `http.get()` calls were taking so long.
 Because `AsyncHook` exposed the `dns.lookup()` request to resolve the host being made by the `net` module it was trivial to write a performance measurement that exposed the hidden culprit.
 Which was that DNS resolution was taking much longer than expected.

 A small amount of abstraction is necessary to accommodate the conceptual nature of the API.
 For example, the `HTTPParser` is not destructed but instead placed